Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - He’d like to stay if the PC will let him.
 - He spent a lot of time in the library and actually kept it quite organized.

 If the PC is friendly towards him, he will lead them to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
+He goes and grabs a torch from a nearby wall and hands it to the PC, lighting it with a snap of his fingers.

-> As you descend through the stairs down to the basement
+> As you descend through the stairs down to the basement, a wave of nauseating stench hits your face.
+It smells like rot, acrid urine, and feces.